5 Common Health Problems Among Equines And How To Prevent Them

 Like humans, the horse’s stomach lining can be susceptible to lesions, abrasions and other forms of damage, primarily from overtraining and stress.
 This condition, also known as equine gastric ulcer syndrome or EGUS, can occur when the stomach secretes too much gastric acid, damaging the animal’s stomach walls.

-This syndrome is a common cause of worry among horse owners who may observe changes in their equine’s appetite, temperament and performance.
+This horse health problem is a common cause of worry among horse owners who may observe changes in their equine’s appetite, temperament and performance.
 The solution is to prevent stress and change the horse’s diet.
 For instance, increasing forage and reducing grains can help minimise the risk of gastric ulcers in horses.
 If your veterinarian has diagnosed your horse with this health issue, they may administer any of these treatments for gastric ulcers.

 1. Arthritis